tomgalpin/mb-practice/MB/mb-practice/README.md

 3. Refactor JS.
 4. Maybe put API calls into localStorage or something like that.

+And of course, I always welcome any feedback, advice, critiques, etc...
 Thank you, this was pretty fun!!